gryphonshafer/Config-App/README.md

 The constructor will return an object that can be used to query and alter the derived cascaded configuration.

-    # seeks initial conf file "config/app.yaml" (then others) at or above cwd
+    # seeks initial conf file "config/app.yaml" (then others)
     my $conf = Config::App->new;

-By default, with no parameters passed, the constructor assumes the initial configuration file is, in order, one of the
+By default, with no parameters passed, the constructor assumes the initial configuration file is, in order, one of the following:
-following:

 - `config/app.yaml`
 - `etc/config.yaml`